University Policy

 III.
 DEFINITIONS

-Architecture Standards Review BoardA committee of University employees charged with the responsibility of reviewing and approving proposed acquisitions of software applications and information services.
+Architecture Standards Review Board (ASRB): A committee of university employees responsible for reviewing and approving proposed acquisitions of software applications and information services.
 The Board includes representatives from Information Technology Services, Purchasing, and the Assistive Technology Initiative.

 Data Steward: A university employee responsible for stewardship of protected data as defined in University Policy 1114 Data Stewardship.